Welcome to Chicago’s “Greatest Hits” List.

 There are approximately 349875937845 steakhouses in Chicago, many of which have opened in the last couple years.
 Before you start working your way through all of them, which we advise you do, there is one you must get to first: Gibson’s.
 Between the Viagra Triangle location, star-studded wall, and desserts the size of the Bean, it’s a must visit.

 Rick Bayless is like The Godfather of modern Mexican food around here, parts I and II at least.
 We all know Godfather III sucks, so comparing him to that would be mean.
-Not only was Frontera Grill way ahead of its time with exciting takes on Mexican cuisine beginning in 1987, but it continues to push the envelope with new dishes all the time.
-That's tough to do.
+Not only was Frontera Grill way ahead of its time with exciting takes on Mexican cuisine beginning in 1987, but it continues to push the envelope with new and excellent dishes all the time.
+That’s tough to do.

 There are a couple reasons that Avec is a must-visit.
 One of those reasons is bacon stuffed, chorizo wrapped dates.
 And another is their focaccia filled with taleggio and ricotta cheese, topped with truffle oil and fresh herbs.
 On top of their two signature dishes, Avec always serves great food in a cool and sleek space.
 It’s one of the best restaurants in town to eat at the bar, which is usually more comfortable than the small tables.
 There’s nothing else like it in town.

 Parson’s finds its way onto our greatest hits for one reason in particular - it has the best patio in town.
 That’s a bold statement, but we can back it up.
 Nowhere else has the combination of food, fun, and a sense of civility that doesn’t feel like a ridiculous spring break.
 Add in the fact they serve fried chicken and negroni slushies, and you have the makings of a great place.